ctoruno/LAC-Reports/Outputs/Peru/Method/Peru_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Peru was conducted for the <i>WJP's The Rule of Law in Peru: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by Datum Internacional S.A., based in Lima, Peru.
-Datum Internacional S.A. administered the surveys between July and August 2022, conducting face-to-face interviews using a multi-stage random sampling design.
-The target population group for this survey included 1029 aged 18 years or older residing across 15 regions throughout the country.
+Datum Internacional S.A. administered the surveys between July and August 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+The target population group for this survey included peruvian aged 18 years or older residing across 15 regions throughout the country.
                                 </p>
-                                <p class="mb-0 c-purple"><b>SAMPLE SIZE & SAMPLE FRAME</b></p>
+                                <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
                                     The General Population Poll in Peru represents an achieved total sample size of 1,029 interviews distributed proportionally across five zones.
-Datum Internacional S.A. based the sampling frame on the Datum Internacional S.A. based the sampling frame on 2017 census figures from the National Institute of Statistics and Information (INEI) and 2020 voter statistics from the National Office of Electoral Processes (ONPE), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization, acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
+Datum Internacional S.A. based the sampling frame on 2017 census figures from the National Institute of Statistics and Information (INEI) and 2020 voter statistics from the National Office of Electoral Processes (ONPE), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization .
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English and Spanish, can be found in the Appendix of this report.
                                 </p>